pretix/pretix-docs/docs/guides/meta/index.md

 For an example of a comprehensive article that represents a good implementation of our guides template, take a look at the guide on [gift cards](../gift-cards.md).
 If you are writing a guide, try to structure your guide like the one on gift cards.
+You can also use the file `template-guides.md` in the root directory of this repository.

 ### Contact the team